rust-lang-nursery/rust-cookbook/README.md

 For more background on error handling in Rust, read [this page of the Rust book][error-docs] and [this blog post][error-blog].

+## Contributing
+If you'd like to make changes to the project, please see [this guide](CONTRIBUTING.md).

 ## License